Australorp sounds like a unique name for a chicken, but you’d be surprised at how common they are.

 There are a few color variations when it comes to this breed, and breeding societies recognize some of them.

-For example, the American Poultry Association recognizes the black Australorp, while the South Australian Poultry Association recognizes additional colors.
+The American Poultry Association recognizes the black Australorp, while the South Australian Poultry Association recognizes additional colors.
+The most popular color is black.

-You’ll most likely come across dark Australorp, although there is a possibility you might find blue or white ones.
+You’ll most likely come across dark Australorp, although there is a possibility you might find blue or white color variety.
+Their skin color is white.

 Interestingly enough, South Africa also has its version of Australorps with wheat-colored feathers, so they appear more golden.